 The Hills was the career drama, you'll love Screen Queens.
 It follows Lucy Katz, Maddie Lik and Delia Meyer, all of whom are vying for a dream tech internship.
 Add in one first love, a two-faced mentor, and an ex-boyfriend-turned-nemesis and things get... complicated.
 Click here to buy.

 'For Real' by Alison Cherry

-Although much of The Hills was about drama between its heroines, it was also about the complex dynamics of female relationships.
+The Hills was about drama between its heroines, it was also about the complex dynamics of female relationships.
 This reality-show based novel follows sisters Claire and Miranda on a summer road trip competition.
 Hoping to outshine Miranda's fame-obsessed ex while having an amazing summer, the sisters are thrown a curveball when they find out the show has a twist.
+Click here to buy.

 'Invincible Summer' by Alice Adams